Faiz-fyy/aircraft-hub-inspection-ml-project/README.md

 ## Project Overview

-Machine learning application for predicting crack occurrences in aircraft wheel hubs using eddy current testing data.
+Machine learning application for predicting crack occurrences in aircraft wheel hubs using eddy current testing (ET) data.
 This project demonstrates end-to-end data science capabilities in a safety-critical aviation environment.

 **Key Achievement: 82% Recall in crack detection using Weighted XGBoost**